 There are five frame sizes in total that spread across the entire range and sensibly, the 29er starts at medium and goes up to XXL, with the 27.5in option offered from size small but topping out at XL.

-And before you ask, there’s currently no mullet version to go up against Orange’s Crush MX – it’s something Nukeproof considered but while they felt it brought genuine benefits to its full suspension bikes they weren’t convinced on the concept for a hardtail.
+And before you ask, there’s currently no mullet version to go up against the Orange Crush MX – it’s something Nukeproof considered but while the design team felt it brought genuine benefits to its full suspension bikes they weren’t convinced on the concept for a hardtail.

 One feature they were keen to implement though – and something we rarely see on a hardtail – are frame-size-specific chainstay lengths.
 A move to help maintain the same weight distribution across all frame sizes.
 Chainstay lengths go from 432.5mm on to 440mm on the 29ers and 422.5mm to 430mm on the 27.5in bikes.
 And yes, they grow in 2.5mm increments.

 When it comes to suspension travel, the V3 frame is designed around a 140mm travel fork – on both the 27.5in and 29in options.
 Last year, Nukeproof offered bikes with 130mm up front but ‘over-forked’ the Pro model to 140mm.
 For 2022, all Scouts get the Pro treatment.

 Is it also a case of longer, lower and slacker on the new frame?
 Well yes, every tube dimension and angle has been tweaked but we’re talking subtle changes here.